hajatiimi/digitalwatch/README.md

  * Req 4: When in chrono display mode, the elapsed time is displayed MM:SS:FF.

+ * Req 5: When in time display mode, the watch will go into time editing mode when the bottom right button is held pressed for at least 1.5 seconds.

+ * Req 6: When in time display mode, the alarm can be displayed and toggled between on or off by pressing the bottom left button.

+ * Req 7: When in (either time or alarm) editing mode, briefly pressing the bottom left button will increase the current selection.

+Thus all of the seven requirements were implemented.

 We also created a simple finite state machine (FSM) diagram that shows the different state machines used in the implementation of the digital watch, and the supported transitionst that "make the digital watch